Jithin-Varghese/SQL-Labs/DEA.md

 10. Once it is 100%, you will get a confirmation.
 Your database is now created.
 11. The last step in setting up the source is using the exe file located here to create a workload.

+## Capturing the workload from your source database

+Capturing workload from your source database is the first step in the process and is mandatory.
+This step captures all the queries on your source server with their timestamps in the specified format (server-side traces or XEvents) which is replayed to target Azure SQL database.
+Before starting the capture session, please make sure that the source database has backup (in case you are testing production databases), if you already have a backup plan for your production database, start the capture session closer to the last backup.
+This ensures that minimal data integrity related errors while replaying the workloads.